Students

 • Industry standard software

-NAOME supports and promotes students in various competitions and awards, from cash bursaries for top performing students to the highest of awards from international organisations.
+The Department of Naval Architecture, Ocean & Marine Engineering (NAOME) supports and promotes students in various competitions and awards, from cash bursaries for top-performing students to the highest of awards from international organizations.

-A typical selection of classes offered on the programme are outlined below.
-Please note that these classes may be subject to change.
+A typical selection of classes offered on the program includes:

 • Sustainability